 General things to know about EVE Online before beginning:

-- EVE is unforgiving and deep! avoid it if you're easily upset by loss, can't laugh at yourself, or can't seek help via a search engine and/or other players
+- EVE is unforgiving and deep! avoid it if you're easily upset by loss, can't laugh at yourself, can't seek help from other players and/or search engines, can't do basic science, etc

 - EVE is PvP-centric! anything can be destroyed if it's undocked, regardless of system security level.
 "High Security" space is not a PvP-free zone!